cunarist/rinf/docs/architecture.md

 This is invoked from `plugin.gradle` and it is used to build the Rust crate into a dynamic library on Android.
 The command takes no additional arguments, everything is controlled during environment variables set by `plugin.gradle`.

-The build_tool configures the Rust environment needed for cross compilation and then invokes `cargo build` with appropriate arguments and environment variables.
+The build_tool installs NDK if needed, configures the Rust environment for cross compilation and then invokes `cargo build` with appropriate arguments and environment variables.

 The build-tool also acts a linker driver.

 ### build-pod

-This is invoked from plugin's podspec `script_phase` through `build_pod.rs`.
+This is invoked from plugin's podspec `script_phase` through `build_pod.sh`.
 Bundle tool will build the Rust crate into a static library that gets linked into the plugin Framework.
 In this case must have `:execution_position` set to `:before_compile`.

 Cargokit will build binaries for all active architectures from XCode build and lipo them togherer.